lucaswinningham/adventofcode/README.md

 ## Precendence

-This document serves as documentation for the latest process, be sure to refer each year's `README.md` if applicable.
+This document serves as documentation for the latest process, be sure to refer to each year's `README.md` if applicable.
 Before changing this `README.md`, copy its current contents into previous years for which it applied.